 (2) Here insert the name of the transferor, or, if there are 2 or more transferors, the name of each transferor.

-(3) Here insert the type (e.g. exploration permit, production licence), and number, of the property transferred that is a title within the meaning of section 72 of the Act.
+(3) Here insert the type (e.g. exploration permit, production licence), and number, of the property transferred that is a title as defined in section 69J of the Act.

 (4) Here insert the value of the consideration for the transfer or the value of the title transferred.
 If the transfer of the title is pursuant to a dealing which has been approved and registered under the Act, insert a reference that is sufficient to identify that dealing.